raypatterson/modulux/README.md

 Once it's a slimmer NodeJS package, it'll need some tests.

-It does everything I wanted it to do right now, so if you have feature requests, [open an issue](https://github.com/RayPatterson/modulux/issues)!
+It does everything I wanted it to do right now, so if you have any feature requests, [open an issue](https://github.com/RayPatterson/modulux/issues)!

 ---

 #Is that it?

-A long and detailed description of how this works isn't valuable since it will undergoing much change with the first major update.
-If you've used Swig or Webpack before you'll probably be able to understand what's going on.
 If you'd like to discuss the problems it's attempting to solve please feel free to [open an issue](https://github.com/RayPatterson/modulux/issues)!

 ---

 #Thanks!

-I'f you have feedback, [open an issue](https://github.com/RayPatterson/modulux/issues)!
+If you have any feedback, [open an issue](https://github.com/RayPatterson/modulux/issues)!

 Here's a cool picture of some futuristic looking, modular living space: